Cystic Fibrosis - When To Call a Doctor

 - Coughs up mucus that contains

-- Does not gain or maintain weight.
+- Doesn't gain or stay at the same weight.

 - Has smelly,